 Students should have a minimum 3.0 overall GPA.
 Submit one transcript for each college or university that you have attended.
-Have the Registrar mail it directly to EPA or give it to you in a sealed envelope so that you can send it along with your application materials.
+Please request that it be emailed to email@example.com, or posted to EPA Internships in Europe, UR/Dewey Hall 2-147, 500 Joseph C. Wilson Blvd., Rochester, NY 14627.

 Students who are applying for an internship in a language other than their native language will be interviewed in that language to assess their communication skills and proficiency.